Stink bugs: A practical guide for exporters and shippers

 What has changed in the stink bug regulations for this season?

 Stink bug measures will apply to 36 countries this season, with no new countries being added to the 2022-23 list.
 The UK and China remain as emerging risk countries, meaning the Australian Department of Agriculture Fisheries and Forestry (DAFF) and New Zealand Mistry for Primary Industries will continue to actively monitor the situation at port of arrival.

 When is the next stink bug season?

-The stink bug season runs from 1 September to 31 May in Australia, and until 30 April in New Zealand.
+The stink bug season is effective for products shipped to Australia between 1 September 2022 and 30 April 2023, and to products shipped on or after 1 September that arrive in New Zealand by 30 April 2023.
 All cargo shipped to and arriving in the countries between these dates must be treated to reduce the chance of it carrying stink bugs.

 What actions do cargo owners need to take?